AbhijitShinde86/Contact-API-App/README.md

 # Contact-API-App
 This repository contains a controller which is dealing with contacts.
-You can GET/POST/PUT/PATCH and DELETE them.
+You can GET/POST/PUT/DELETE them.

 ## Overview